Nimrx07/Data-Visualization-Labs/README.md

-These are some some small lab exercises that I did in the 4210U Infromation Visualixation Course.
+These are some some small lab exercises that I did in the 4210U Infromation Visualization Course.